amirrezakazemi/amirrezakazemi.github.io/_pages/about.md

 ---

 My name is Amirreza Kazemi, MSc student in Computer Science at Simon Fraser University under the supervision of Prof. Martin Ester.
-My research is the intersection of machine learning and causal inference, with a focus on using deep-learning methods for treatment effect estimation.
+My research is at the intersection of machine learning and causal inference, with a focus on using deep-learning methods for treatment effect estimation.
 I am also interested in theoretical aspects of reinforcement learning and policy gradient algorithms.